kpiaszynski/Assignment-4/README.md

 ## Synopsis
 I created a movie watchlist app in which a movie is described with a title, genre, and optional star rating system for once you have watched the movie.
 The add movie button is at the top of the page, with update and delete buttons appearing after an entry gets logged.
 Entries are displayed in a table format

+## Unique to Assignment 4
+There is a new toggle-able button for sign up or sign in.
+When not needed, simply hide it away.
+There are now more folders with database connections and authentication for proper user log in.
+These features do not all work together overall, but it includes database connection settings, database models, authentication handlers, password encryptions, routing, and a frontend aspect.

 ### Initializing (Windows)
 To initialize, first create a virtual environment with: